PySimpleGUI/PySimpleGUI/docs/tutorial.md

 Once you have the values from the GUI it would be nice to check what values are in the variables.
 Rather than print them out using a `print` statement, let's stick with the GUI idea and output to a window.

-PySimpleGUI has a number of Message Boxes to choose from.
-The data passed to the message box will be displayed in a window.
-The function takes any number of arguments.
-Simply indicate all the variables you would like to see in the call.
+PySimpleGUI has a number of Popup Windows to choose from.
+The data passed to the Popup will be displayed in a window.
+The function takes any number of arguments, just like a print call would.
+Simply pass in all the variables you would like to see in the call.

-The most-commonly used Message Box in PySimpleGUI is MsgBox.
+The most-commonly used display window is the `Popup`.
 To display the results of the previous example, one would write:

-    MsgBox('The GUI returned:', button, values)
+    Popup('The GUI returned:', button, values)

 ## Putting It All Together